 class Employee: company = 'Tutorial Gateway' @staticmethod def add(a, b, c): return a + b + c @classmethod def avg(cls): x = cls.add(10, 20, 40) return (x / 3) average = Employee.avg() print('The Average Of three Numbers = ', average)

 Alter class variable using clasmethod in Python

 In this example, we are going to create a Python classmethod that accepts an argument and assigns the value to the class variable.
-It means, when you call this method, it will replace the company text with the new text that you provide as an argument value.
-This helps to hide the class variables, and allows the end users to work with the class variable.
+It means, when you call this method, it replaces the company text with the new text that you provide as an argument value.
+It helps to hide the class variables and allows the end-users to work with the class variable.

 class Employee: company = 'Tutorial Gateway' @classmethod def func_newName(cls, new_Name): cls.company = new_Name emp = Employee() print(Employee.company) print(emp.company) print('----------') Employee.func_newName('Python') print(Employee.company) print(emp.company)